Tastes Great! Less Filling!

 The report was critical of the T-34 in some ways.
 Soviet welders often did poor work and the T-34 bow structure was distinctly inferior to US standards.
 Soviet armor with poor welds tended to rupture upon a hard impact.
 This was a major problem that should not be dismissed.

 On the flip side, the metal used in the T-34 had a very high degree of hardness.
 The Soviets did not skimp on rare metals.
 The T-34 had a 430–500 Brinell in hardness, while the US tanks like the Sherman had 280–320 Brinell hardness - meaning, the Soviet metal was much harder, if perhaps more brittle upon hard impacts.
-You want harder armor when someone is shooting at you.
+(For comparison, a German Tiger tank had a Brinell hardness of 298-343 on its horizontal plate and 257-310 on the nearly vertical plate).
+Obviously, you want harder armor when someone is shooting at you.
 Soviet shells similarly had a higher degree of hardness and thus tended to fragment less upon impact than US ammunition.
 These facts made Soviet shells more lethal and Soviet armor more protective - quite an attractive combination for any tank.
 The quality of the T-34 cast turret was excellent even by later US standards.

 The bottom line was that the Soviets had a lead in metals science and cut corners where they could get away with it.
 The Soviets got better at welding with time and practice.
 In 1941, the Soviets were operating under extreme wartime pressure (such as relocating industry to the Urals) and figured the bow area could be skimped on while the turret was of critical importance.
 The T-34 was not a pretty tank, but it was very solidly built.